-Twice annually — respectively for the months of April and November — , the Bibliothek Andreas Züst offers three studio residency stipends.
-The length of the stay can vary from one to four weeks according to the needs of the stipendiaries.
-Application for the Studio Residency Stipend is open to national and international cultural workers (individuals or teams of up to a maximum of four persons) across disciplines — visual arts, literature, new media, music, theatre, dance, design, architecture, film, photography, and art-related disciplines.
+Twice annually the Bibliothek Andreas Züst offers three studio residency stipends.
+The length of stay is a total of four weeks.
+Application for the Studio Residency Stipend is open to national and international cultural workers (individuals or teams of up to a maximum of four persons) across disciplines — visual arts, literature, new media, music, theatre, design, architecture, film, photography, and art-related disciplines.
 For the stipendiaries, the Alpenhof panorama lodge will provide for accommodations.
 Applicants must submit a statement specifying their specific interests and describing their motivation in seeking a residency.
 The Bibliothek Andreas Züst is especially seeking projects that deal with the library as a whole or one of its sub-areas.
 The Studio Residency Stipend program is to be considered in the tradition of libraries as places of knowledge in the sense of diversity.
 In short: the residency should entail research about what constitutes the fabric of our culture and also what goes beyond it.

 Marie Artaker & Margherita Huntley

 Jessyca Hutchens, Anita Paz, Naomi Vogt & Nina Wakeford

 Faye Coral Johnson & Mike Sali Redmond